ByteStorm05/odin-recipes/README.md

 ## Project Overview

 The Odin Recipes project serves as a hands-on exercise for practicing HTML and CSS.
 By contributing to this project, learners get to reinforce their knowledge of creating structured and styled web pages.

-## Getting Started

-To explore the recipes and contribute to the project, follow the instructions below: